Romantic Comedy

 The inciting incident occurs at 12 minutes when Jason realizes his feelings for Phoebe are deepening beyond professional partnership, disrupting their comfortable working relationship..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Jason and Phoebe acknowledge their mutual attraction and decide to explore a romantic relationship while continuing to work together., moving from reaction to action.
+This reveals the protagonist's commitment to Jason and Phoebe acknowledge their mutual attraction and decide to explore a romantic relationship while continuing to work together., moving from reaction to action.

 The Collapse moment at 77 minutes (75% through) represents the emotional nadir.
 Here, The relationship falls apart: Jason and Phoebe separate, threatening both their creative partnership and personal connection.
-The "death" of their collaborative dream., demonstrates the protagonist at their lowest point.
+The "death" of their collaborative dream., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 82 minutes initiates the final act resolution at 80% of the runtime.
 Jason gains new insight: true partnership requires integrating personal and professional authenticity.
 He understands how to combine creative collaboration with emotional honesty., demonstrating the transformation achieved throughout the journey.